 If the license information was entered correctly, the "Next"-button can be selected and the installation folder can be chosen.
-WUFI® Passive setup will create an entry in the Windows Start Menu.
-Its name can be entered in the next dialog:
+WUFI® Passive setup will create

 Installation: Select the installation folder and create an entry in the Windows Start Menu.

 There is also an option to create a desktop icon: